-Azure DevOps is an all-inclusive package offering a wide-ranging service that covers the entire SDLC or App development life cycle.
-Let’s see some substantial features the Azure DevOps:
+Azure DevOps is an all-inclusive package offering a wide-ranging service that covers the entire SDLC or Application development life cycle.
+Let’s see some substantial features of the Azure DevOps:

 - Azure Boards: Allows Work item tracking, Agile planning, Power BI visualization, and similar other reporting tools.

 - Azure Pipelines: Defines CI/CD- Continuous Integration and Continuous deployment process with support for containers and Kubernetes.

 - Azure Repos: Provides full-support for cloud-hosted private repositories.

 - Azure Artifacts: Package management Support for Maven, npm, NuGet and Python package feeds from private or public sources.